Cathode ray tube: Flood-beam CRT

 Flood-beam CRTs are small tubes that are arranged as pixels for large video walls like Jumbotrons.
 The first screen using this technology (called Diamond Vision by Mitsubishi Electric) was introduced by Mitsubishi Electric for the 1980 Major League Baseball All-Star Game.
 It differs from a normal CRT in that the electron gun within does not produce a focused controllable beam.
 Instead, electrons are sprayed in a wide cone across the entire front of the phosphor screen, basically making each unit act as a single light bulb.
 Each one is coated with a red, green or blue phosphor, to make up the color sub-pixels.
 This technology has largely been replaced with light-emitting diode displays.
 Unfocused and undeflected CRTs were used as grid-controlled stroboscope lamps since 1958.
 Electron-stimulated luminescence (ESL) lamps, which use the same operating principle, were released in 2011.

 Print-head CRT

 CRTs with an unphosphored front glass but with fine wires embedded in it were used as electrostatic print heads in the 1960s.
 The wires would pass the electron beam current through the glass onto a sheet of paper where the desired content was therefore deposited as an electrical charge pattern.
 The paper was then passed near a pool of liquid ink with the opposite charge.
 The charged areas of the paper attract the ink and thus form the image.

 Zeus – thin CRT display

 In the late 1990s and early 2000s Philips Research Laboratories experimented with a type of thin CRT known as the Zeus display, which contained CRT-like functionality in a flat-panel display.
+The cathode of this display was mounted under the front of the display, and the electrons from the cathode would be directed to the back to the display where they would stay until extracted by electrodes near the front of the display, and directed to the front of the display which had phosphor dots.
 The devices were demonstrated but never marketed.